Faster Adaptive Momentum-Based Federated Methods for Distributed Composition Optimization

 \section{Abstract}

-Composition optimization recently appears in many machine learning applications such as meta learning and reinforcement learning.
-Recently many composition optimization algorithms have been proposed and studied, however, few adaptive algorithm considers the composition optimization under the distributed setting.
-Meanwhile, the existing distributed composition optimization methods still suffer from high sample and communication complexities.
-In the paper, thus, we develop a class of faster momentum-based federated compositional gradient descent algorithms (i.e., MFCGD and AdaMFCGD) to solve the nonconvex distributed composition problems, which builds on the momentum-based variance reduced and local-SGD techniques.
+Federated Learning is a popular distributed learning paradigm in machine learning.
+Meanwhile, composition optimization is an effective hierarchical learning model, which appears in many machine learning applications such as meta learning and robust learning.
+More recently, although a few federated composition optimization algorithms have been proposed, they still suffer from high sample and communication complexities.
+In the paper, thus, we propose a class of faster federated compositional optimization algorithms (i.e., MFCGD and AdaMFCGD) to solve the nonconvex distributed composition problems, which builds on the momentum-based variance reduced and local-SGD techniques.
 In particular, our adaptive algorithm (i.e., AdaMFCGD) uses a unified adaptive matrix to flexibly incorporate various adaptive learning rates.
 Moreover, we provide a solid theoretical analysis for our algorithms under non-i.i.d. setting, and prove our algorithms obtain a lower sample and communication complexities simultaneously than the existing federated compositional algorithms.
-Specifically, our algorithms obtain lower sample complexity of $\tilde{O}(\epsilon^{-3})$ with lower communication complexity of $\tilde{O}(\epsilon^{-2})$ in finding an $\epsilon$-stationary point.
-We conduct the experiments on robust federated learning and distributed meta learning tasks to demonstrate efficiency of our algorithms.
+Specifically, our algorithms obtain lower sample complexity of $\tilde{O}(\epsilon^{-3})$ with lower communication complexity of $\tilde{O}(\epsilon^{-2})$ in finding an $\epsilon$-stationary solution.
+We conduct the numerical experiments on robust federated learning and distributed meta learning tasks to demonstrate the efficiency of our algorithms.